-The Project 21900M icebreakers are being built for Russia's Federal Agency of Marine and River Transport (Rosmorrechflot).
+The Project 21900M icebreakers were built for Russia’s Federal Agency of Marine and River Transport (Rosmorrechflot).

 The Arctic is the first vessel of three Project 22220 LK-60 Nuclear Icebreakers being built for Atomflot.

-Two icebreakers are being built by Vyborg Shipyard, while the third vessel is under construction at Arctech Helsinki Shipyard.
+Two icebreakers were built by Vyborg Shipyard, while the third vessel was constructed by Arctech Helsinki Shipyard.
 The Project 21900M icebreakers were designed by CDB Baltsudoproekt.

 The keels of three upgraded diesel-electric icebreakers were laid at Vyborg Shipyard in late 2012.
 The first ship in class, Vladivostok, was launched in April 2014 and commissioned in the fourth quarter of 2015.

 The second icebreaker, Murmansk was launched in March 2015 by Arctech Helsinki Shipyard under an outfitting contract with Vyborg.
-The third vessel in series, Novorosiisk was launched in October 2015.
-The icebreakers are scheduled to be commissioned by 2016 under the federal target programme of the Russian Transport System Development (Marine Transport) for 2010-2020.
+It was delivered in December 2015.
+The third vessel in series, Novorossiysk was launched in October 2015 and delivered in December 2016.
+The icebreakers were commissioned by the end of 2016 under the federal target programme of the Russian Transport System Development (Marine Transport) for 2010-2020.

-The Project 21900M will be operated by the Federal State Unitary Enterprise Rosmorport and will be deployed in the Baltic Sea and the Arctic Sea under the Russian Federation flag.
+The Project 21900M icebreakers are operated by the Federal State Unitary Enterprise Rosmorport and are deployed in the Baltic Sea and the Arctic Sea under the Russian Federation flag.

 The propulsion system also enables the clearance of 1.3m-thick ice in reverse direction.
 The unique technical solutions incorporated in the design allow the vessel to achieve improved icebreaking capability and long-endurance.

-The icebreakers are designed to independently navigate heavy-tonnage vessels, tow ships and floating platforms in ice and open water, and aid incapacitated vessels in ice and open water.
-The vessel will also be used for carrying containers on upper deck, fire-fighting on floating objects and assisting distress vessels in ice and open water.
+The icebreakers are designed to independently navigate heavy-tonnage vessels, towships and floating platforms in ice and open water, as well as aid incapacitated vessels in ice and open water.
+The vessel can also be used for carrying containers on upper deck, firefighting on floating objects and assisting distress vessels in ice and open water.

 The vessel measures 119.8m-long, 27.5m-wide and 8.5m-deep at design waterline.
 The deadweight at design draught is 5,340t.

-The Project 21900M icebreakers will be capable of sailing in temperatures as low as -40°?.
-Each vessel can complement 36 crew members and 22 special personnel.
+The Project 21900M icebreakers are capable of sailing in temperatures as low as -40°C. Each vessel can complement 36 crew members and 22 special personnel.

-The 21900M-class features an aft cargo deck of 800m², which can accommodate 33 TEUs, including refrigerated containers with power supply, and other types of cargo.
+The 21900M-class features an 800m² aft cargo deck, which can accommodate 33 TEUs, including refrigerated containers with power supply, and other types of cargo.
 The double-decked vessels are equipped with a fore helicopter deck for supporting the operations of a single helicopter.

 The icebreakers can carry 3,620m³ of heavy fuel oil, 200m³ of diesel fuel oil, 30m³ of oil, 390m³ of alkaline solution, 390m³ of fresh water, 15m³ of service water and 4,900m³ of ballast water.
 The vessel incorporates API Marine’s ultrasonic tank switch (UTS), universal temperature transmitter (UTT) and universal pressure transmitter (UPT) sensors for monitoring ballast tanks.